Achala Batholith: Origins of magmas

 The batholith plutons intruded and cooled 370 million years ago in the Devonian Period.

 Geochemical characteristics indicate the granites are A-type granites and peraluminous (aluminous A-type).
 These characteristics are interpreted to reflect a mixed origin for the magmas with sources both in the mantle and in the crust.
 Crustal sources would have contributed to the magmas by melting under anhydrous conditions, with such conditions being allowed by a large undetermined heat source.
 The magma formed and cooled in the aftermath of an orogeny and qualify thus the group of post-orogenic intrusions.

-Four igneous suites of rocks with geochemical affinities make up the batholith, these area the Achala, El Condor, Champaqui, Characato and Cumbresita suites.
+Four igneous suites of rocks with geochemical affinities make up the batholith, these are the Achala, El Condor, Champaqui, Characato and Cumbresita suites.
 The Achala suite has by far the largest extent making up c.
 70% of the surface area of the batholith.
 The five suites represents different magmatic episodes.
 Suites differ in associated metals as well as biotite chemistry.
 Chemical variations along each suite are concordant with the fractional crystallization model of igneous differentiation.